Huntershih/resaurant-list/README.md

 * Checking restaurants info by clicking cards.
 * Searching restaurants by typing text at input field.
 Simply typing keywords of name and category.
 * There will be a reminder if the keyword is not included in the database.
+* Create/ Read/ Update/ Delete restaurants

 ## Environment SetUp

-Node.js
+* Node.js
-nodemon
+* nodemon
-Express-handlebars
+* Express-handlebars
-MongoDB
+* MongoDB
-Mongoose
+* Mongoose

 ## Installing